felp-gomes/felp-gomes/README.md

 Today, I am a Supervisor and Support Analyst at a telecommunications company, looking to transition into the development area.

-The technologies I currently use include React and Node, as well as TypeScript, Prisma, Express, Next, Chakra-UI, PostgreSQL, and occasionally some Linux tasks.
+The technologies I currently use include React and Node, as well as Prisma, TypeORM, Express, Next, Nest, Chakra-UI, PostgreSQL, and occasionally some Linux tasks.

 Welcome to my GitHub! :)